nmaggioni/Kanbanion/README.md

 ### Build

-To builds the app for Linux, MacOS and Windows using [electron-packager](https://github.com/electron-userland/electron-packager), run:
+To build the app for Linux, MacOS and Windows using [electron-packager](https://github.com/electron-userland/electron-packager), run:

 ```
 $ npm run build
 ```

+You will then find the binaries and the needed resources in the `dist/Kanbanion-[OS]-[ARCH]/` folders.